endulum/groves/README.md

 ### Missing features

-- Change admin
-- Freeze and unfreeze community
 - Wrap textareas with word counters
 - Pin posts and replies - keep a section of the Posts comm subroute to display full content of posts
 - "Bookmark" or "go to last unread" posts on global and personal feed

 ### Remaining issues

+- Some inconsistency with community frozen behavior
 - When changing pages of the `Paginator`, `ReadMore` does not render fade + link